Edit count

-In Wikipedia and similar wikis, an edit count is a record of the number of edits performed by a particular editor, or by all editors on a particular page.
+On internet wikis (including Wikipedia), an edit count is a record of the number of edits performed by a certain editor, or by all editors on a particular page.
 An edit, in this context, is an individually recorded change to the content of a page.
 Within Wikimedia projects, a number of tools exist to determine and compare edit counts, resulting in their usage for various purposes, with both positive and negative effects.

 Use and misuse of edit counts

 An editor's edit count is often used as a shorthand for determining their level of activity within a wiki, to the extent that it has been said that "one's edit count is a sort of coin of the realm".
 Tools exist on Wikipedia "to compare contributors by the number of edits they have made", and a Wikipedia editor's edit count "may bring suffrage in elections where only community members may participate".
 Edit counts are also often weighed in community determinations of whether to grant editors extended rights.

 It has been noted, however, that the measure fails to reflect the quality of contributions, with minor improvements and even acts of vandalism potentially registering the same number of edits as substantial additions and improvements of content.
 Vandalism can similarly increase the edit count associated with a specific article without indicating improvements to the quality of the article.
-The edit count recorded for a particular article tends to reflect the general level of interest in the article, with relatively obscure or unfamiliar topics sustaining low overall edit counts over time.
+The edit count recorded for a particular article tends to reflect the general level of editor interest in the article, with relatively obscure or unfamiliar topics sustaining low overall edit counts over time.
+Reader interest, however, is more immediately gauged through pageviews.

 At the extreme end, editors who are more focused on increasing their edit count than on improving the quality of work being performed may suffer social consequences due to excessive time invested in making edits.
 Historically, it has been asserted that some Wikipedia administrators "engage in 'drive-by reversing' so as to drive up their edit count", with such edits sometimes being made too quickly for the editor to have actually read the content being reverted.
 The development of "an unhealthy obsession with the notion of edit count" has locally been deemed "editcountitis".

 The total edit count for all Wikipedians combined was reported as having reached one billion in mid-January 2021, with the billionth edit being registered by the most prolific non-bot Wikipedia editor, Steven Pruitt, though it was also noted that several hundred thousand early Wikipedia edits were lost in a software upgrade.
 Notably, some of the highest edit counts in Wikipedia are achieved by bots running automated tasks, rather than by human editors.
 Among human editors, it has been observed that a small percentage of editors are responsible for a substantial proportion of the total number of edits that have been made.